Mary Coughlan (singer)

-Mary Coughlan (born 5 May 1956) is an Irish singer, songwriter and actress.
+Mary Coughlan (born 5 May 1956) is an Irish singer.

 Background

 Mary Coughlan was born in Galway, Ireland.
 Her father was a soldier from County Donegal.
 She was the eldest of five and had endured an erratic youth.
-She left convent school and started drinking alcohol and taking drugs when she was fifteen.
+She left convent school and started drinking alcohol and taking other drugs when she was fifteen.
 At this age she spent time in a mental hospital.
 After time in hospital and a belated graduation, Coughlan decided to leave home.
 In the mid-1970s, she moved to London, England, where she married Fintan Coughlan and had three children.
 In 1981, she left her husband and took custody of her children.
 In 1984, she moved back to her hometown of Galway.
 On her return to Ireland, when she started to perform in public, she was noticed by Dutch musician and producer Erik Visser.

 Musical career

 Visser, whose band Flairck was popular in Europe, helped Coughlan record her first album, Tired and Emotional.
 Visser went on to become her long-term collaborator.
 The album sold an unexpected 100,000 copies in Ireland, partly because of an appearance on The Late Late Show.
 Despite problems, Coughlan continued to reap praise for her recording output on WEA.
-On Under the Influence (1987) she sang the 1948 Peggy Lee hit "Don't Smoke in Bed" and the Billie Holiday ballad "Good Morning Heartache", as well as Jimmy McCarthy's "Ride On", which reached number 5 on the Irish pop charts in 1987.
+On Under the Influence (1987) she sang the 1948 Peggy Lee hit "Don't Smoke in Bed" and the Billie Holiday ballad "Good Morning Heartache", as well as Jimmy McCarthy's "Ride On", which reached number 5 on the Irish pop chart in 1987.
 In 1988 she made her acting debut in Neil Jordan's High Spirits.
-She lost her record contract with Warner Music Group.

 In 1990, she signed with East West Records, which released her third album, Uncertain Pleasures, recorded in the UK and produced by Pete Glenister, former music director for Terence Trent D'Arby.
 It included compositions by Mark Nevin and cover versions of the Rolling Stones' "Mother's Little Helper" and Elvis Presley's "Heartbreak Hotel."
-After receiving treatment, it seemed as though Coughlan had landed on her feet again.
 Sentimental Killer (1992) and Love for Sale (1993) were received well.
 In 1994, she lent her vocals to A Woman's Heart Vol.2 album with Mary Black and Dolores Keane.
 She released Live in Galway and in 1997 After the Fall, which became her American debut.

 In June 2000, Coughlan took another turn in her career when she presented a series of multimedia shows in Dublin and London celebrating Billie Holiday, a singer whose life had parallels to Coughlan's.
 Material from these shows was collected on Mary Coughlan Sings Billie Holiday.
 In April 2001 Long Honeymoon was released, and in 2002 Red Blues.
 She appeared on the RTÉ reality television charity show Celebrity Farm.
 The House of Ill Repute was released in 2008.
 She participated in the album Sanctuary with Moya Brennan.